District 123 Procedures

 Purpose

-1.1.1 To effectively conduct District DEC and Council meetings in accordance with Parliamentary Procedures, outline specific tasks and responsibilities, define rules of order, and inform members of their rights and responsibilities.
+1.1.1 To effectively conduct DEC and Council meetings in accordance with Parliamentary Procedures, outline specific tasks and responsibilities, define rules of order, and inform members of their rights and responsibilities.

 Online Attendance